What Is Wow Science?

 Do you repeat your projects?

-We have hundreds of science projects to choose from.
+We have hundreds of STEM projects to choose from.
 We generally do not repeat projects for returning campers unless a majority of campers want to repeat a popular project.

 Do you repeat your trips?